sparkflows/sparkflows-docs/docs/installation/security/connections.rst

   * Project : The owner of the project and the groups with which the Project has been shared with have access to the Project level connections

-Sparkflows Comes up with two type of Connections ie ''Compute Connection & Storage Connection`
+Sparkflows Comes up with two type of Connections ie ''Compute Connection & Storage Connection''.

 In Sparkflows ``Compute Connection`` enables the below: